 Six Pack Of Peaks Tips

 The original challenge was aimed at helping people to prepare for more difficult hikes like climbing Mount Whitney.
-The idea was to start with Mount Wilson and work your way up to the more difficult hikes to finish with San Gorgonio Peak.
+The idea was to start with the least challenging and work your way up to the most challenging.
+In the past, the final hike would be Southern California’s tallest peak, San Gorgonio Mountain.

 1. Know Your Goals